 Another year has passed since purchasing the Morgan Three Wheeler.
 It is been fun as well as challenging.
-The driving experience is like none other and puts such a grin on your, and others, faces tht it cannot be adequately conveyed with my limited vocabulary.
+The driving experience is like none other and puts such a grin on your, and others, faces that it cannot be adequately conveyed with my limited vocabulary.

 The frustration of trying to get it to stop weeping oil from the front pinion seal has been maddening to say the least.
 Since our nearest Morgan Dealership is over a thousand miles away it doesn’t make sense to have it transported in a covered truck to the dealer and back at my expense.
 Once it is there the dealer told me that I still would have to pay the difference in what Morgan pays him and what he charges, and that is a BIG difference.
-Morgan will not pay a local dealership that knows and is licensed to work on the engines so I do the work myself.
+Morgan will not pay a local dealership that knows how to work on a Morgan and is licensed to work on the engines so I do the work myself.
 Thanks a lot Morgan…

 I also added the Phil Bleazey Bevel Box mount which eliminates the NVH Kit.
 Another great thing since it makes drive belt adjustments more reliable and the clutch feel much more solid.